apparitions of the Virgin Mary in Guadalupe in

 Jesus said that asking for signs before being willing to believe was tempting God.
 God does signs when he wishes and not for people who urge him to do a sign before they will believe.
 Here, the Virgin evidently disagrees with Jesus and the Bible and God panders to the bishop’s wish for a sign.
 She gives him a miracle picture and roses that bloomed out of season to boot.
 She must be better than God.
 Theologically, the visions must be ascribed to Satan which implies that Satan wants Mary to be prayed to and believed to be mother of God and ever-Virgin.
 They really refute Christendom and Catholicism.
 The perpetual Virginity and the Virgin birth are unbiblical legends.
 And the deity of Christ appears nowhere in the New Testament.
 The whole story is too similar to a Spanish legend that is much older.
 The place name, Guadalupe, even appears in both stories (page 31, Looking for a Miracle).

-The miracle that most believers associate with the image is that the cloth should have decayed centuries ago.
+The miracle that most believers associate with the image is that the cloth supposeldy should have decayed centuries ago.
 This claim is untrue.
+The favourite lie is to say it is made of cactus fibres - the cloth then should last for a decade at the most if it is.

 Brother John M. Samaha, S.M. put the following on the internet when he wished to publish a scientific perspective on the tilma.
 "Those who subscribed to the European origin theory said the tilma could not be a local Mexican product because it has lasted so long.
 Local cloth made from woven cactus fibers lasts about a decade at most.
 The tilma is almost five hundred years old, and has been on display in public daily.
 People behind this theory said the tilma must be woven from European linen or cotton.
 Two fibers of the tilma were lent to Professor Chiment for testing.
 These fibers had been removed from the outer edge of the tilma when it was stored during the Mexican Revolution.
 The test results showed that the fibers did not come from native cactus plants, nor did they come from cotton, wool, or linen -- fibers that might have been used in Europe.
 Rather, the tilma seems to have been woven from hemp, a plant native to Mexico.
 Hemp is one of the strongest fibers known, and hempen cloth can last hundreds of years.
 This could explain the tilma's remarkable state of preservation."